kirscheeh/classificationBenchmark/protocol/protocol.md

 The runtime of BugSeq can not be evaluated accordingly since the cloud service offers no information about the time the classification needed and no custom database is build.

 ## Multi Locus Sequence Typing
+The following don't consider MLST for *Saccharomyces cerevisiae* since no fitting explicit MLST scheme could be found. <br>

 Blasting the housekeeping-genes against the samples revealed for each of the chose genes in evey species at least one hit.
 The sequence identities for GridION364 range from 88.831% to 99.045% with an average hit length of 468 nt.
 The hit lengths vary from 311 to 645.
 The greatest e-value is 7.83e-171, the majority of values is 0.0. <br>
-Considering the other CS Even sample, PromethION 365, the MLST blast revealed...
+Considering the other CS Even sample, PromethION 365, the MLST blast shows sequences identities from 90.13% to 99.52% with an average hit length of 467 nt,which is similar to the hit length for GridION 364.
+The lengths vary from 308 nt to 642 nt.
+The average e-value is similar small with 2.200078e-143. <br>

 Blasting the MLSTs against GridION366 shows that for each gene at least one hit.
 The average sequence identity is 85.57% with values ranging from 66.08% to 99.34%.
 The average math length is comparatively small with 363 nt (ranging from 27 nt to 760 nt) compared to the CS Even match lengths.
-The average e-value is 0.25 which again is higher not as good as the e-values for the CS Even samples.
+The average e-value is 0.25 which again is higher not as good as the e-values for the CS Even samples. <br>
+This can be observed within the PromethION 367 samples as well.
+The sequence identities range from 67.68% to 99.75% with an average of 89.59%, therefore having a wider range of identity.
+The hit length range from 29 nt to 742 nt with an average of 396 nt, which again is shorter than the average hit lengths in the CS Even samples.
+The average e-value is 0.057. <br>

+The slightly poorer results might be explained with the abundances of species in the sample. <br>
+Rhe predominant species in the CS Log samples is *Listeria monocytogenes*, considering only this species, the average sequence identifiy for both samples and all genes is 99.14, which is similar and even better than the reslult for both CS Even samples (98.62%).
+Considering a species with nearly no abundance, for example *Escherichia Coli*, the Log samples achieve less sequence identity (90.63% and 94.15%). <br>

+However, this method seems to be a valuable step for preprocessing if the species in the metagenomic sample are not known.
 ## Classification Results
 The following section shows the species in the diagrams that had an abundance of at least one per cent.
 Reads that were not assigned to a species but other taxa, or are below the 1% mark, are summarized in "Others".
 ### Diamond